Skip navigation

 2. ... had abnormal calcium deposits (calcifications) in the brain, intellectual disability, and a form of kidney disease called renal tubular acidosis.
 Autosomal dominant osteopetrosis is the most common form of the ...

-3. ... extra copy of the RAI1 gene leads to intellectual disability and the other signs and symptoms of this ...
+3. ... extra copy of the RAI1 gene leads to intellectual disability and the other signs and symptoms of this condition.
+Extra ...
 This condition has an autosomal dominant pattern of inheritance, which means one copy of ...

-4. ... affected children are much more likely to have intellectual disability, developmental delay, and ...
+4. ... affected children are much more likely to have intellectual disability, developmental delay, and learning ...
 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered ...

 5. Talking Glossary of Genetic Terms From the National Institutes of Health (National Human Genome Research Institute)

-6. ... lead to problems in the urinary tract.Mild intellectual disability and developmental delay occur in about 50 percent of people with Opitz G/BBB syndrome. ...
+7. ... lead to problems in the urinary tract.Mild intellectual disability and developmental delay occur in about 50 percent of people with Opitz G/BBB syndrome. ...

-7. Noonan Syndrome (Mayo Foundation for Medical Education and Research)
+8. Noonan Syndrome (Mayo Foundation for Medical Education and Research)

+Genetic Disorders/Specifics ...
+Genetic Disorders ...
 Craniofacial Abnormalities/Specifics ...
 Craniofacial Abnormalities ...
-Genetic Disorders/Specifics ...
-Genetic Disorders ...
 Mayo Foundation for Medical Education and Research

 Genetic Disorders/Women ...
 Genetic Disorders ...
 American College of Obstetricians and Gynecologists ...
 This patient FAQ presents information to help patients understand ...